 When there is only a single ad slot to allocate, it is straightforward to verify that this auction is truthful, \emph{regardless of the CTR values (even mistakenly estimated)}.\footnote{Such truthfulness holds only when there is a single slot, which is the case we focus on in this paper.
-Click-through auctions are well-known to be non-truthful and difficult to analyze when there are multiple slots \citep{edelman2007internet}. } As a result, the seller's information advantage of knowing the CTRs \emph{cannot} be exploited to influence the advertisers' bidding behaviors since it is always their best interest to bid the true value per click $v_i$.
-This is crucially different from the information design task in all previously studied auction formats, in which the seller's information about the item (e.g., the CTR) can be revealed to \emph{alter} bidders' bidding behaviors.
-Fundamentally, this is because bidders pay for realized clicks and the probability of receiving a click turns out to not matter in this special auction format.
-Note that, even in per-impression ad auctions as studied in \citet{badanidiyuru2018targeting}, the bidders pay for impressions but care about clicks or conversions, and thus their values are affected by the probability of receiving a click, i.e., the CTR.
+Click-through auctions are well-known to be non-truthful and difficult to analyze when there are multiple slots \cite{edelman2007internet}. } As a result, the seller's information advantage of knowing the CTRs \emph{cannot} be exploited to influence the advertisers' bidding behaviors since it is always their best interest to bid the true value per click $v_i$.
+In some sense, information design here is effectively a naturally restricted format of mechanism design for multiple items with additive bidder values (which is generally a very difficult question \cite{daskalakis2016does}).
+This crucially differs from the information design task in all previously studied auction formats, in which the seller's information about the item (e.g., the CTR) can be revealed to alter bidders' bidding behaviors.
+This is intrinsically because bidders pay for realized clicks only thus the probability of receiving a click will not matter in click-through auctions.
+Note that, even in per-impression ad auctions as studied in \cite{badanidiyuru2018targeting}, bidders pay for impressions but care about clicks or conversions, thus their values do depend on the probability of receiving a click, i.e., the CTR.